hpi-swa-teaching/live-programming-systems/projects/react-hotloading/analysisPlan.md

 ## About the System itself
 Summary of system properties

+> Webpack - React native with activated hotloading - Webapp with reduxstate -

 ### System boundaries
 What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

+> Browser based using react and neccesarily webpack for providing filewatching

 ### Context
   - In which context is the system used?
     For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.
   - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)

+> Development Kontext -> HotReloading
+> How does Reloading work? -> Functions have proxies to other functions that are being replaced
+> Redux states for UI

 ### General Application Domain
   - What is typically created in or through this system?